xanderdunn/BlueSteel/README.md

 ## Deserializing Avro data

-Using the schema above, we can now decode some Avro binary data.
+Using the Schema above, we can now decode some Avro binary data.

 ```swift
 let rawBytes: [Byte] = [0x6, 0x66, 0x6f, 0x6f]
 let avro = AvroValue(schema: schema, withBytes: rawBytes)
 ```

-We can now get the swift string from the Avro value above using an optional getter.
+We can now get the Swift String from the Avro value above using an optional getter.
 ```swift
 if let avroString = avro.string {
     println(avroString) // Prints "foo"